 We invite students who have expressed an interest in the humanities and/or social sciences and whose family background makes them underrepresented in the academic world.
-More specifically, our invitation list, which we get from the Admission Office, includes any first generation college student and/or anyone who self-identifies as African-American, Latina/o, or Native American.
+More specifically, our invitation list, which we get from the Admission Office, includes any first-generation college student and/or anyone who self-identifies as African-American, Latina/o, or Native American.
 Every year Williams becomes more diverse in all kinds of exciting ways.
 We hope that SHSS will be one way to ensure that its participants thrive academically and socially.

 This is my last summer at home before college.
 Why would I do this program?

 SHSS requires a great deal of commitment from all its participants.
 We work very hard, it’s very intense, and we expect a lot of everyone involved.
-However, SHSS alumni report acquiring more confidence, a set of friendships with peers, and a foundation of relationships to faculty that stand them in good stead for the rest of their college careers and beyond.
+However, SHSS alumni report acquiring more confidence, a set of friendships with peers, and a foundation of relationships with faculty that stand them in good stead for the rest of their college careers and beyond.
 SHSS students often go on to assume leadership positions on campus.
 All students will have one of their SHSS professors as their first-year advisor and often these advising relationships last throughout a student’s time at Williams.
 SHSS continues into the first year in other ways, too, with follow-up activities and reunions.

 Apply to be a Resident Mentor